Shropshire and Powys Advanced Riders

 Joining us on a Ride?

-Previous routes are available digitally from the ‘Route Library‘ page and can be exported to your Garmin or TomTom Sat-Nav devices using MyRouteApp.
-Most (but not all) routes are saved in the default (OpenStreetMap), please ensure that you change the Map detail to suit your device to either TomTom or Here (Garmin) and check that there are no changes to the route before saving to your device.
-Please note, if downloading (exporting) to a Garmin device and you get straight lines instead of nice curvy lines then choose Garmin Old (GPX 1.o).
+Previous routes are available for download to MyRoute-App in the ‘Route Library‘ Most routes are saved as OpenStreetMap, but do remember to change the Map format to suit your device and check for changes to the original.
+Please note, if exporting to a Garmin device and you get straight lines instead of nice curvy lines then choose Garmin Old (GPX 1.o).MyRouteApp is a free app that allows routes to be created or existing routes to be used.
+Our Ride leaders use the software to generate their routes.

 Advanced riding in action and great days out!